Weather-Station-Software/live-weather-station/readme.txt

 You can report bugs and suggest ideas via the [support section](https://wordpress.org/support/plugin/live-weather-station) of this plugin page.

 == Changelog ==

+= 2.7.0 =

+Release date: May 9th, 2016

+* Added: Live Weather Station can now collects polution data for ozone (O₃) and carbon monoxide (C0) and display it in textual shortcodes, LCD Panel, clean gauges and steel meter.
+It is an experimental feature, [see notes](https://wordpress.org/support/topic/new-pollution-data-types-units-and-limitations).
+* Improvement: new "bullet-proof" mode for cron jobs.
+* Improvement: steel meters have now adaptative decimal numbers for labels.
+* Improvement: LCD panel now displays the correct number of decimal digits depending on the measurement type.
+* Improvement: clean gauge and steel meters now supports values smaller than 1.
+* Improvement: better min/max values handling in clean gauges.
+* Improvement: sample urls for related services redirects now to Netatmo stations.
+* Improvement: `readme.txt`.
+* Bug fix: some MySQL warnings while activating the plugin.
+* Bug fix: in some circumstances, cron jobs are disappearing (and data updates are not done) - many thanks to [Atle](https://wordpress.org/support/profile/atlehogberg) to have pointed out this annoying issue.

 = 2.6.0 =